 We are done in the case that~$I=\emptyset$.
 We now prove the result for general~$I$ by induction on~$\# I$.
 Accordingly, assume that the result holds for some~$I\ne S_p$, choose~$w\in I^c$, and set~$I'=I\cup\{w\}$.
 By Proposition~\ref{prop: doubling for $I$ to $I'$.} we have a natural surjection of $\Lambda_{I'}$-algebras and we let~$\rho^{\chi,I',\alphabeta,Q}$ be the pushforward of $\rho^{\chi,I,\alphabeta,Q}$.
 It follows from the result for~$I$ that we need only check that property~(2) holds for~$v=w$.
 However, we could equally well have performed the same construction with~$\alphabeta_w$ replaced with~$\alphabeta_w'$ (the two candidates for~$\rho^{\chi,I',\alphabeta,Q}$ are conjugate by property~(1), the Cebotarev density theorem, and~\cite[Lem.\ 7.1.1]{gg}), so from~(3) and the equivariance properties for Hecke operators at~$w$ in Proposition~\ref{prop: doubling for $I$ to $I'$.}, we see that $\rho^{\chi,I',\alphabeta,Q}|_{G_{F_w}}$ admits both~$\lambda_{\alphat_w}\theta_w$ and~$\lambda_{\betat_w}\theta_w$ as subcharacters.
 Since~$\alphabar_w\ne\betabar_w$, the result follows. \end{proof} As a corollary, we have the following result about Galois representations associated to automorphic representations of parallel weight~$2$.
-As ever, some of the hypotheses in this result could be relaxed, but in the interests of brevity we have contented ourselves with this result, as it is sufficient for our purposes.
+As ever, some of the hypotheses in this result could be relaxed (in particular, the assumption that~$\rhobar_{\pi,p}$ is vast and tidy can presumably easily be relaxed to irreducibility), but in the interests of brevity we have contented ourselves with this result, as it is sufficient for our purposes.

 \begin{cor} Let~$\pi$ be a cuspidal automorphic representation of~$\GSp_4(\A_F)$ of parallel weight~$2$ with central character~$|\cdot|^2$.
 Fix a prime~$p>2$, and assume that~$\pi$ is ordinary.
 Then there is a continuous semisimple representation $\rho_{\pi,p}:G_F\to\GL_4(\Qpbar)$ such that \begin{enumerate} \item For each finite place~$v\nmid p$, at which~$\pi_v$ is unramified, $\rho_{\pi,p}|_{G_{F_v}}$ is unramified and \end{enumerate} Suppose further that~$\rhobar_{\pi,p}$ is vast and tidy, and that for each $v|p$, the ordinary Hecke parameters $\alpha_v,\beta_v$ of $\pi_v$ satisfy $\alphabar_v\not=\betabar_v$.
 Then~$\rho_{\pi,p}$ can be conjugated to be valued in~$\GSp_4(\Qpbar)$, and \begin{enumerate}[resume] \item $\nu\circ\rho_{\pi,p}=\varepsilon^{-1}$.